On the detection and precise localisation of merging black holes events through strong gravitational lensing: Simulations

 This is equivalent to defining their complex ellipticity components $e_1$ and $e_2$ to have Gaussian distributions.
 Although on average the light and mass ellipticity vectors are aligned for SLACS lenses \citep{shuSloanLensACS2015}, there is still some scatter, so we add this scatter to the drawn light ellipticities:

 The power-law index is drawn from a singular isothermal ellipsoid would have $\gamma_m=2$, a point mass has $\gamma_m=3$ and a mass sheet has $\gamma_m=1$.
-By assuming this on the astrophysical distribution of $\gamma_m$, we found that the observed distribution of $\gamma_m$ in our simulations matches well with the observed distribution of \citep{augerSloanLensACS2010}.
-We also include an external shear, with magnitudes from a Rayleigh distribution with scale $s=0.05$, and random position angles as in \citet{collettPopulationGalaxyGalaxyStrong2015}.
+We use $\sigma_\gamma=0.2$.
+Although we assume this on the astrophysical distribution of $\gamma_m$ rather than the observed distribution (i.e. the distribution after selection effects, magnification bias, etc.), we found that after drawing our sample of lenses that match our detectability criteria, the distribution of $\gamma_m$ in our simulations matches well with the observed distribution of \citet{augerSloanLensACS2010}.
+We also include an external shear, with magnitudes from a Rayleigh distribution with scale $s=0.05$, and random lens galaxy position angles as in \citet{collettPopulationGalaxyGalaxyStrong2015}.
+We note that this external shear should not be interpreted as mostly originating from external matter \citep{etheringtonExternalShearIsNotShear}.
+Instead, it should be considered a first-order correction or first-order deviation of the lens model.
+For instance, it can absorb a galaxy being disky or boxy.